SSS/GNU system - Manual & Documentation

 s-/ Launch application fuzzy finder menu (Rofi)

-s-i Open a Web Browser (Qutebrowser)
+s-i Open a Web Browser (Nyxt)

 s-S-i Open a bloated Web Browser (Chrome)

-s-RET Open a terminal emulator (Foot)
+s-t Open a terminal emulator (Foot)

 s-e Open text editor (Emacs)